OSRdesign/duinogotchi/README.md

 ## How to use Duinogotchi

 ### Requirements
-  the following are need to use duinogotchi:
+  the following are needed to use duinogotchi:
       epd2in13_V4.py (included in /app/)
       epdconfig.py (included in /app/)
       time